Tencent-Hunyuan/HunyuanVision/README.md

 ## Highlights
 ⚙️ **Hybrid Architecture:** With a novel mamba-transformer hybird architecture, Hunyuan-Vision-1.5 achieves state-of-the-art performance on multimodal understanding tasks while delivering highly efficient inference.

-🧩 **Advanced "Thinking-with-Image" Reasoning:** Beyond strong and robust multimodal reasoning, Hunyuan-Vision-1.5 offers more advanced thinking-with-image capabilities that support deeper multimodal understanding and reasoning with a novel visual reflection paradigm.
+🧩 **Advanced "Thinking-on-Image" Reasoning:** Beyond strong and robust multimodal reasoning, Hunyuan-Vision-1.5 offers more advanced thinking-with-image capabilities that support deeper multimodal understanding and reasoning with a novel visual reflection paradigm.

 🌐 **Versatility:** Hunyuan-Vision-1.5 excels across various tasks from image and video understanding to more advanced tasks such as visual reasoning and 3D spatial comprehension.
 It also offers a seamless, multilingual user experience across real-world applications, ensuring smooth performance across languages and diverse task contexts.